Primer on Forest Carbon

 Burning fossil fuels, like coal or oil, releases CO2 and other greenhouse gases into the atmosphere.
 The same thing happens when forests are cut for forestry or agriculture.
 These activities increase climate change because elevated levels of greenhouse gases circulating the Earth trap more sunlight and make the planet warmer.

 As the Earth’s largest above-ground "pool" of carbon, forests play a critical role in regulating greenhouse gases in the atmosphere.
 How humans use forests impacts whether forests are sources (releasing carbon into the atmosphere) or sinks (absorbing carbon from the atmosphere).
 Because of this, forests can be a natural ally against rising emissions and slowing climate change.
-Spanning 1.3 billion acres, the Boreal Forest is the Earth's largest terrestrial carbon sink, storing 208 billion tons of carbon, or 11% of the world’s total.
+Spanning 1.3 billion acres, the Boreal Forest is the Earth's largest terrestrial carbon storehouse, storing 208 billion tons of carbon, or 11% of the world’s total.

 Why rely on forests at all in terms of climate change mitigation?